🔢

 Number Base Converter

-Type a number in any base — binary, octal, decimal or hexadecimal — and all other bases update instantly.
-Supports large integers.
-Runs entirely in your browser with no data uploaded.
+Type a number in any field — all other bases update instantly.

 Number Base Reference